 Between the two, Johnnie Walker is simply a superior spirit.
 The range of quality and price range is extensive and the quality of the finer Johnnie Walkers are simply as top-shelf as it gets.

-The Main Difference Between Jack Daniels And Johnnie Walker
+The Main Differences Between Jack Daniels vs Johnnie Walker

-- Jack Daniels is a traditional Tennesee sour mash whiskey, while Johnnie Walker Black is an expensive scotch whiskey.
+- Jack Daniels is a traditional Tennesee sour mash whiskey, whereas Johnnie Walker is an expensive scotch whiskey.

 Single Barrel, Country Cocktails, Gentleman Jack (Ginger Splash, Black Jack Cola, Sweet Tea, Jack Punch, Downhome Punch, and Lynchburg Lemonade)